voxel51/fiftyone/docs/source/integrations/ultralytics.rst

     print(foz.list_zoo_models(tags="yolo"))

-In general, model names will contain "yolov", followed by the version number, then the model size ("n", "s", "m",  "l", or "x"), and an indicator of the label classes ("coco" for MS COCO or "world" for open-world), followed by "torch".
+In general, YOLO model names will contain "yolov", followed by the version number, then the model size ("n", "s", "m",  "l", or "x"), and an indicator of the label classes ("coco" for MS COCO or "world" for open-world), followed by "torch".